This document is also available in these formats: PDF.

 During each Combat round, up to 4 Characters can attack a Major Disaster, and up to 3 Characters can attack a Minor Disaster.

 The Disaster chooses its target first.
-The player then chooses which Characters will counter-strike and any Equipment they will use, before Combat cards are drawn.
+The player then chooses which Characters will counter-strike or protect and any Equipment they will use, before Combat cards are drawn.

 Add up all of the attacks against one Character or Disaster, including bonuses.
 Subtract the defender's total Defense.
 Any positive number left is the Damage the defender takes to its Health, and is subtracted from the defender's Health.